Analytics: Discovery Informatics & Data Sciences (Online)

 The Master's of Business and Science (MBS) degree in Analytics prepares students for data-driven decision making.
 The curriculum integrates courses in analytics/data science with courses in business and management, through a professionally guided curriculum and an emphasis on experiential learning.
 The MBS Analytics curriculum brings together the fields of computer science, statistics, machine learning, data mining and big data.
 Students will obtain a variety of skills including the ability to analyze large datasets, the ability to develop modeling solutions to support decision making, and a thorough understanding of how data analysis drives business decision making.

 This concentration is a fully Online version of the traditional Master of Business & Science (MBS) degree with a concentration in Analytics.
 Classes will be online courses.
 Students complete the program in about 18-21 months if full-time (2-4 years if part-time).
-See below for on-site residency requirements, detailed curriculum, and application instructions.
+See below for detailed curriculum, and application instructions.

 If you are interested in our in-person/hybrid analytics option, click here.